 The difference between the Google effect and digital amnesia

 The terms ‘Google effect’ and ‘digital amnesia’ are generally used interchangeably, and are often assumed to refer to the same general phenomenon, though the term ‘Google effect’ is significantly more common.

 Furthermore, under this categorization scheme, it’s possible to view the Google effect as being a subset of digital amnesia.
-Specifically, if digital amnesia is viewed as the tendency to forget information which is stored digitally, regardless of whether it’s private or publically accessible, then the Google effect can be seen as a subset of digital amnesia, which occurs in cases where people forget information that is stored in a digital location which is accessible via search engines.
+Specifically, if digital amnesia is viewed as the tendency to forget information that is stored digitally, regardless of whether it’s publically accessible or private, then the Google effect can be seen as a subset of digital amnesia, which occurs in cases where people forget information that is stored in a digital location which is accessible via search engines.

 Why people experience the Google effect and digital amnesia

 We experience both the Google effect and digital amnesia in situations where we choose, either intentionally or unintentionally, to rely on external, digital storage in order to remember certain pieces of information, rather than on our own memory.
 There are two main reasons why we make that choice.

 First, in many cases, we are better at remembering where information is stored and how to retrieve it than we are at remembering the information itself.
 Essentially, this means that, in many cases, relying on search engines and digital storage can provide us with better access to information than memorizing it ourself.